zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Leandro says, “Aren’t you worried about living in s uch isolation?”
 “Isolation” is when you are alone, when there is no one else aroun d you.
 He says, “This island is so far from civilization.”
 “Civilization” means society – a well-developed culture that people have, usually with some sort of establi shed government and social rules and so forth.
 The word “civilization” can be a tricky one to use nowadays, because traditionally it has been used to describe more industrialized, more Westernized countries and societies versus those th at were less so.

-More generally, the term is used to describe a plac e where there are “services,” shall we say: electricity and water and food and st ores and houses – things that we associate with modern society.
+More generally, the term is used to describe a place where there are “services,” shall we say: electricity and water and food and st ores and houses – things that we associate with modern society.
 Alysson says, how ever, “There are other people living on the island, you know, so it’s not like I wouldn’t see another living soul for days.”
 The expression “another living soul ” (soul) means another person, another human being.

 Leandro says, “Oh, I’m glad there is a community li ving there.”
 He’s glad.
 He’s happy that there are lots of other people there on this island as well.
 He then asks, “What is the population of Hueller Island?” “ Population” is the number of people living in a certain place.
 Alysson says, “It ’s small, which isn’t unusual for an island this size.”
 Leandro then asks, “How small ?” meaning exactly how many people are we talking about here.

 Alysson answers, “When I move there, it’ll increase  to seven,” meaning the population will go up to seven.
 “And if you visit, you’ll make eight.”
 “You’ll make eight” here means that we will have that number of people.
 In other words, this island only has six people living on it.
 If Alysson  goes there, the population will go up to seven people, and if Leandro visits, there’ll  be eight people there.
 Now, normally if you visit a place we don’t count that a s part of the place’s population, but Alysson is speaking in more general terms here.

 Well, Leandro clearly is not very interested in vis iting Alysson on this very small island.
 He says, somewhat sarcastically – somewhat jokingly – “I’ll give the idea of that trip all the consideration it deserves.”
 “C onsideration” means careful thought, when you think about the advantages or dis advantages, the pluses or minuses of something.
-Leandro is saying that really , he’s not going to think about this at all because it’s not an idea that appeals t o him, that he thinks it would be a
+Leandro is saying that really , he’s not going to think about this at all because it’s not an idea that appeals to him, that he thinks it would be a

 good one.
-He’s not going to visit Alysson on this v ery small island named Hueller island.
+He’s not going to visit Alysson on this very small island named Hueller island.

 Is there a Hueller Island?
 Well, no. We just made t hat name up (though there are people named “Hueller”).